Harvey Weinstein's Accusers

 "He said, 'You know, we could have a lot of fun,'" Nestor recalled. "'I could put you in my London office, and you could work there and you could be my girlfriend.'"
 She said she declined all of his propositions and, looking back on the coffee meeting, she knows it was "textbook sexual harassment."

 "It's a pretty clear case of sexual harassment when your superior, the C.E.O., asks one of their inferiors, a temp, to have sex with them, essentially in exchange for mentorship," she said. "'No' did not mean 'no' to him.
 I was very aware of how inappropriate it was.
 But I felt trapped."

 6. Laura Madden

-Another former Weinstein employee, Laura Madden, says she was asked to give her boss massages beginning in 1991 in hotels in both Dublin and London, according to last week's New York Times exposé.
+Another former Weinstein employee, Laura Madden, previously said that she was asked to give her boss massages beginning in 1991 in hotels in both Dublin and London, according to the New York Times exposé.
 "It was so manipulative," she said in an interview.
 "You constantly question yourself — am I the one who is the problem?"

 Madden said she eventually told her friend and colleague Karen Katz (who worked in the acquisitions department) what had happened.
 "We were so young at the time," Katz told the Times.
 "We did not understand how wrong it was or how Laura should deal with it."

 Image Source: Getty / Gabriel Olsen